 - We are using high frequency measurements - up to 100 packets per second and in that way we are able to capture the dynamics of rerouting and queue buildups that occur in the network.

 - We have introduced an innovation in network measurements by applying Big Data analytics to find events and summarize to see the big picture.

 - We are able to measure availability at unprecedented accuracy i.e. at the level of 5 nines (SLA).

 Present participants are University of Auckland, the Research Networks:

 AARNET, Switch, Nordunet, RNP(Brasil), Sunet, CESNET, REDIRIS, Sikt/Uninett.

 Foto: Availability indications map:

 The DragonLab confederation was an cooperative initiative between NRENs, Cernet, NORDUnet and Sikt, with relations to the DRAGON-Lab project managed by Network Research Center of Tsinghua University in Beijing, China starting back in 2008.

-    Current goals for the confederation are
+The goals for the confederation were

 - Measure the end-to-end quality of traffic between members in the confederation